 This is not the first time Exactech has faced litigation over problems with its total knee replacement implants.
 Back in 2017, Exactech found itself defending personal injury cases involving abnormally high failure rates associated with its OPTETRAK knee replacement system.

 In those cases, the plaintiffs’ lawyers knew something was wrong with the Optetrak, Truliant, and Vantage but they did not know what it was.
 With the current recall, we understand the problem.
 It appears that at least some of those failures may have been related to the defective packaging and degradation of the polyethylene insert component.

 Exactech has implemented a claim system for patients with defective Exactech implants to submit a claim and get reimbursement for any out-of-pocket costs related to their defective implant.

-Information on the claims process is available on the Exactech claims website .
-It is very important to understand; however, that patients who chose to file a claim for reimbursement with Exactech may waive their right to file a product liability lawsuit against the company.
+According to the information available on the Exactech claims website, it is crucial to understand that patients who choose to file a claim for reimbursement with Exactech may waive their right to file a product liability lawsuit against the company .

 Talk to an Exactech recall lawyer before you agree to anything with Exactech because you do not want to lose your right to compensation payout from the 2021 Exactech recall.

 As claimed, a 2023 study from the FDA reminded patients and healthcare providers about Exactech joint replacement devices manufactured by Exactech between 2004 and August 2021 and recalled in 2021 and 2022 .